andrevidela/Research-report/Thesis/index.md

 ## Idris and dependent types

-Before we jump into Idris2, allow me to introduce Idris, its predecessor.
+Before we jump into Idris2, allow me to introduce Idris\cite{idris1}, its predecessor.
 Idris is a programming language featuring dependent types.

 A way to understand dependent types is to think of the programming language as having _first class types_, that is, types are values, just like any other, in the language.
 Types being normal values means we can create them, pass them as arguments to functions and return them to functions.
 This also means the difference between “type-level” and “term-level” is blurred.